 Explore national parks, get up-close-and-personal with wildlife, swing through the trees like Tarzan and chill out with some fun in the city for the whole family.
 Here are a few examples why you should book your next family holiday in Mackay.

-Taste the tropics both literally and metaphorically along one of Queensland’s most scenic routes which winds for 140kms between Cairns and Cape Tribulation in Tropical North Queensland.
-Known as the 'Great Barrier Reef drive', the road winds between two World Heritage icons, the Wet Tropics Rainforest and the Great Barrier Reef.
+Taste the tropics both literally and metaphorically along one of Queensland’s most scenic routes which winds for 140kms between Cairns north to Port Douglas and onto the Daintree Rainforest in Tropical North Queensland.
+Known as the 'Great Barrier Reef Drive', the road winds between two World Heritage icons, the Wet Tropics Rainforest and the Great Barrier Reef.

 Drive west from Townsville and you’re in the gold rush era, drive north, and you’ll hit the southern gateway of the Wet Tropics World Heritage-listed rainforests.
 In whichever direction you decide to travel, start in Townsville, home to the famous Strand – a 2.5km stretch of inner-city beach and playgrounds – and museums which pay homage to the Great Barrier Reef.
 Once you’ve experienced the reef for real, head to Townsville’s Reef HQ Aquarium touted as the world’s largest coral reef aquarium which is also home to a Turtle Hospital.
 At the Museum of Tropical Queensland, right next door, you can learn the story of the HMS Pandora which sank on the Great Barrier Reef.